axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-10-aidan-lyon-psychedelic-experience-revealing-mind-summary.md

 - **Self-intimacy** (groundedness; staying in touch with one's own (sacred) self; awareness of breath) "Unless we turn the light within to illuminate the self, how can we hold close the jewel when we are lost in the outlying countryside?"
 (Eihei Dogen 1200)
 ^
 # Mystical experiences
-- **Returning to one's real self, the non-ego; not the "false self".** "Buddhist philosophy tells us that man must return to his own real self, namely to non-ego.
+- <a name="^real-self"></a>**Returning to one's real self, the non-ego; not the "false self".** "Buddhist philosophy tells us that man must return to his own real self, namely to non-ego.
 He must awaken to the fact that the self he normally considers to be his self or ego is a false self, full of ignorance and subject to suffering.
 He must get rid of this false self and see his real self.
 This real self is the Buddha-nature within every man."
 	- **Awakening as remembering.**
 		- "As here we find in trances, men / Forget the dream that happens then, / Until they fall in trance again" "a condition that 'cannot be formally remembered, but remains informal, forgotten until we return to it'"
 		* "They forgot the sacred objects they had seen before" (× Meno, anamnesis)